• Skip to primary navigation

 Hi!

 I’m Kattie and I love flavour!
 I’m a firm believer that anything you consume shouldn’t be boring or tasteless!
-I'm passionate about the healing power of whole foods, home cooking, intermittent fasting, and love sharing delicious and nutritious recipes with a moreish mix of reviews, travel & wellness.
+I'm passionate about the healing power of home-cooking and whole foods and I love sharing delicious and nutritious recipes.
 Enjoy xx more about me →

 • Email